 Java is a framework language.
 This means that once your code is written, you may run it anywhere, on any platform that has the necessary environment.
 The code is executed via the Java Virtual Machine (JVM).
 For the code to run, the JVM must exist.
 For each platform, a separate JVM exists.
 Java is a platform-independent language.
 Platform independence does not imply that Java code may be executed everywhere; rather, it refers to the ability to execute Java code in any environment.

-Java is one of the most popular programming languages and the capacity to provide distinctive features accounts for the huge response.
+Java is one of the most popular programming languages for web developers and the capacity to provide distinctive features accounts for the huge response.
 Although Java's syntax is similar to C++'s, it provides many more functionalities.
 Both are object-oriented programming languages.

 How Does a Program Execute In JAVA?